BonsaiDen/JavaScript-Garden/doc/objects.md

     };

 Object properties can be both notated as plain characters and as strings.
-Due to another mis-design in JavaScript's parser, prior to EcmaScript 5 the above threw a `SyntaxError`.
+Due to another mis-design in JavaScript's parser, prior to ECMAScript 5 the above will throw a `SyntaxError`.

 This error arises from the fact that `delete` is a *keyword* of the language;